 In my lifetime, gun violence has sadly changed the American classroom.
-I was in third grade when the terrible shooting at Sandy Hook Elementary School happened.
+I was a third grader in the town over when the terrible shooting at Sandy Hook Elementary School happened.
 This event became a defining trauma for my generation.
 For too long, we have been stuck in a dangerous situation where real solutions are delayed, and meaningful change feels forever out of reach.
 This inaction represents a serious failure to protect the next generation.

 Children and teachers are dying in places that should be safe for learning.
 This deadly reality comes from a complicated mix of easy access to guns, a lack of safety and first aid training, and a failure to notice important warning signs from troubled individuals.